 I try to keep our approach to crossborder investing as simple as possible, but there are some unavoidable complications.
 We are Americans who have moved to Canada as permanent residents, but a lot of what I’m going to cover would apply to Americans living in other countries as well.
 I’ll also try to include information relevant to the flipside — folks from other countries living in America where appropriate, but that isn’t my area of expertise.

 As I write this, I’m assuming a certain baseline investment knowledge.
 For example, I’m going to assume you know what an ETF is and what I mean when I say asset allocation.
 If you don’t, a couple of resources I recommend are the Boglehead’s wiki (for the US side of things, although they do also have non-US information) and Finiki.org (for the Canadian side of things).

 Some context: our investing philosophy is focused on low-cost index funds.
 I have tried other things along the way (individual stocks, actively managed mutual funds, and peer-to-peer lending to name a few) but 1) I’ve come to accept that neither I nor any fund managers can reliably beat the market, 2) the main thing I can (and should) control are the fees that I pay and 3) there is real value in simplicity.
-We’ve never invested in real estate (other than owning our own home) so that isn’t something I’ll cover.
+We’ve never been landlords so that isn’t something I’ll cover.
 I’m also not planning to talk about options, crypto or gold, but if I end up investing in them, I’ll share my experiences.